lucidm/lcdi2c/README.md

   - blink     - write "0" to switch blinking character off, "1" to switch it on.
 Reading this file will tell you about current status of blinking.

-  - clear     - write only, writting "1" to this file will clear LCD.
+  - clear     - write only, writing "1" to this file will clear LCD.

   - cursor    - write "0" for switch display cursor off, "1" for switch cursor on.
 Reading this file will tell you about current status of the cursor.